AFlach/chARpack.github.io/src/routes/development/00-getting_started/01-installation.md

 Enable the modules and **Modify** in the bottom right corner to install them.

 ## Download
-In order to be able to contribute to the project and benefit from version control functionalities, you will need to install <a href="https://git-scm.com/downloads" target="_blank" rel="noreferrer">Git</a>.
+In order to be able to contribute to the project and benefit from version control functionalities, you will need to install [Git](https://git-scm.com/downloads).
-To load chARpack into Unity you first need to download chARpack from our <a href="https://github.com/KoehnLab/chARpack" target="_blank" rel="noreferrer">GitHub repository</a>.
+To load chARpack into Unity you first need to download chARpack from our [GitHub repository](https://github.com/KoehnLab/chARpack).
 You click on the green Button **code** and select `Download ZIP` (this also works without having Git installed) or you use Git to clone the project to your disk
 ```bash
 git clone --recursive --depth=1 https://github.com/KoehnLab/chARpack.git